pecg package

 filtered_ecg_rec = pre.bpfilt()

 bSQI is an automated algorithm to detect poor-quality electrocardiograms.
-This function is based on the following paper:[1].
-The implementation itself is based on: [2].
+This function is based on the work of Li et al. [1] and Behar [2].

 Parameters: